ma-compbio/SpiceMix/README.md

   - `parameters/M/{i}`: a `G`-by-`K` matrix containing the metagenes after iteration `i`;
   - `parameters/Sigma_x_inv/{i}`: a `K`-by-`K` matrix containing the affinity matrix `Sigma_x^{-1}` after iteration `i`;

+## Empirical runtime

+- On a synthetic dataset, SpiceMix takes 6~30 minutes for 200 iterations, depending on the difficulty.
+- On the Visium dataset (Maynard 2021), SpiceMix takes 100 minutes for 200 iterations.

 # Cite

 Cite our paper by